"Yeah, well done lad!!!! Very Twilight Zone-like in a really good way."

 Vernon Mortensen, a short filmmaker and Star Trek geek, (who would later become one of my editors and sound editor on this), made me the following offer:

 Sooner or later, every horror fan film buff learns about Roger Corman and his making - from start to finish - Little Shop of Horrors in only two days.

-Granted he had a budget handy and waiting, access to sets and props and everything else he needed that I didn't have.
+Granted he had a budget handy and access to crew, sets, lights, props and everything else he needed that I didn't have.
 Still, I wasn't going to say "No." to an opportunity.

 So I started an actor hunt for anyone in San Diego via Myspace.
 I also needed to hunt down lights, locations, sound equipment, transportation, and props (the gun).
 I had seven days.
 Oh, and of course the most critical part, I needed a story.